pytorch/elastic/kubernetes/INSTRUCTION.md

 ```

 ### Deploy a ElasticJob

+In the following example, training container will download training code from S3.
+Your need to attach `AmazonS3ReadOnlyAccess`
+policy to your node group role to grant the permission.

 Create an etcd instance and service for rdzvEndpoint, it will expose a Kubernetes service `etcd-service` with port `2379`.
 ```